Are voters just bad at voting?

 Yes, the ignorant voter can be remade into the informed deliberating citizen

 The evidence is overwhelming that ignorant voters can be made anew into better informed, more efficient decision makers.
-We cannot afford to be making foolish decisions as we move towards the 21st century.
+We cannot afford to continue to make foolish decisions as we move through the 21st century.
 That is why I support the use of sortition to improve local, state, and federal decision making.

 A list of Sortition Advocacy Organizations